 - Perform routine hygiene practice of the chicken house, feeding equipment, and watering appropriately.

-6. Chicken Diseases in Kenya: Tick, Fleas, and Lice
+6. Chicken Diseases and Treatment in Kenya: Tick, Fleas, and Lice

 Symptoms of infestation